-- e) When the Player has been a full-time employee since May 1 of the previous Season and is moved by his employer and continues to be employed by the same employer. - f) When a Player has left school at the end of the scholastic year to enter into employment for the first time, is moved by his employer and continues to be employed by the same employer. - g) When the following over age circumstances exist: - i) there is no team in his age Division within his Geographic Subdivision. - ii) the Player becomes over-age as a result of League self-imposed age restrictions. - h) Players of a Team Disbanding on or before January 10 of a current Season may be permitted to play with other Teams within the Member in such manner as may be decided by the Member Executive Director.
-Any Player of a Disbanded Team who transferred to such Team from another Member during the current Season shall be entitled to return to that Member if he so desires, and the Executive Directors of both Members shall grant his retransfer on request, provided that the transfer does not otherwise contravene these Regulations. - i) When a Player qualifies under Regulation E.9, E.11, E.13, or H.12. - j) When a Player was a Registered Participant in the previous Season of a Team that does not operate in the current Season. - k) When a Player is Released under a decision of Hockey Canada or a Member.
+- f) When a Player has left school at the end of the scholastic year to enter into employment for the first time, is moved by his employer and continues to be employed by the same employer. - g) When the following over age circumstances exist: - i) there is no team in his age Division within his Geographic Subdivision. - ii) the Player becomes over-age as a result of League self-imposed age restrictions. - h) Players of a Team Disbanding on or before January 10 of a current Season may be permitted to play with other Teams within the Member in such manner as may be decided by the Member Executive Director.
+Any Player of a Disbanded Team who transferred to such Team from another Member during the current Season shall be entitled to return to that Member if he so desires, and the Executive Directors of both Members shall grant his retransfer on request, provided that the transfer does not otherwise contravene these Regulations. - i) When a Player qualifies under Regulation E.9, E.11, E.13, or H.12. - j) When a Player was a Registered Participant in the previous Season of a Team that does not operate in the current Season. - When a Player is Released under a decision of Hockey Canada or a Member.
 (See By-Law 52) - If an Inter-Member Transfer is required to complete a transfer of any Player described in subsections (a) through (k), it shall be the responsibility of the registrar of the incoming Member to ensure, by statement or otherwise, that the Player meets the requirements of the applicable subsection.